 Promoting a smooth and flawless skin, sweet almond oil is perfect for you if you suffer from sensitive or dry skin.
 It’s a mild oil that is full of antioxidants that generally benefit your skin in terms of healing, smoothing, and anti-aging.

-It can also remove dark circles and soothe an irritated skin.
+It can also remove dark circles and soothe irritated skin.

 Comedogenic rating: 2

-If your skin is prone to acne, feel free to substitute almond oil with camellia oil, hemp seed oil, raspberry seed oil, or rosehip seed oil.
+If your skin is prone to acne, feel free to substitute almond oil with hazelnut oil, hemp seed oil, or rosehip seed oil.

 Argan oil is very moisturizing, high in vitamin E, which gives a natural kick to your skin. it’s easily absorbed as well.